-In hindsight, these were not unreasonable arguments and they are why I have changed my mind about Victorientalism.
+In hindsight, those were not unreasonable arguments and they are the reason I have changed my mind about Victorientalism.
 But unfortunately they weren’t always made in a very reasonable tone, which put me and my team on the defensive.
 Our views were mischaracterized.
-We were accused of inventing Victorientalism, which I later explained was simply wrong.
+We were accused of inventing Victorientalism, which I later explained was mistaken.

 This could have been a moment for introspection; for steampunk to come to terms with a problematic past.
 That didn’t happen.
 We missed an opportunity.

 The debate also revealed a frustration that steampunk was often limited to nineteenth-century Britain.
 In other words: disappointment with what steampunk was and a desire to turn it into something else.
 This didn’t happen either.
 Steampunk remains Neo-Victorian and that is something I don’t regret.

 The Victorientalism debacle inspired us to put out a political issue of the Gatehouse Gazette and organize an online discussion, dubbed the “Great Steampunk Debate”, in collaboration with other steampunk webzines — Exhibition Hall, SteamPunk Magazine, Steampunk Tales — and various organizations.

 This turned into something of a debacle of its own.

 Some of the specialist discussions, for example, about steampunk and gender, were enlightening (also read Amanda Stock’s “Battle of the Sexes: How Steampunk Should Be Informed by Feminism“), but the general debate about steampunk ideology was — to put it mildly — unproductive.